rgerardi/intro-openshift-pipelines/README.md

 $ oc adm policy add-role-to-user edit system:serviceaccount:cicd:pipeline -n hellogo-qa
 $ oc adm policy add-role-to-user edit system:serviceaccount:cicd:pipeline -n hellogo-dev
 ```

+***Note***: You may get a message saying that the service account does not exist.
+You can safely ignore this message.
+The permission will be applied when the service account is created later.

 Finally, allow the other projects to pull images from the `cicd` project by providing the role `system:image-puller` to the service account group in the destination projects: